top of page

 Summary

 The more you have a particular need that runs counter to a particular law, the less that law can actually govern you.
 Laws can only guide your actions toward respecting the needs of others.
 The objective fact of your core needs literally governs your behavior more than the relatively subjective constructs of law.
-Forcing yourself to fit some law at odds with your need could result in depression.
+Forcing yourself to fit some law at odds with your inflexible needs could result in anxiety and depression.

 Description